griptape-ai/griptape-docs/docs/griptape-tools/official-tools/aws-iam-client.md

 [09/11/23 16:45:52] INFO     Subtask f2f0809ee10d4538972ed01fdd6a2fb8
                              Observation: Output of "AwsIamClient.list_users"
                              was stored in memory with memory_name
-                             "TextToolMemory" and artifact_namespace
+                             "ToolMemory" and artifact_namespace
                              "51d22a018a434904a5da3bb8d4f763f7"
 [09/11/23 16:45:59] INFO     Subtask 8e0e918571544eeebf46de898466c48c
                              Thought: The output of the list_users activity is
                              stored in memory.
 I can retrieve this information
-                             using the TextToolMemory tool with the summarize
+                             using the ToolMemory tool with the summarize
                              activity.
                              Action: {"type": "memory", "name":
-                             "TextToolMemory", "activity": "summarize", "input":
+                             "ToolMemory", "activity": "summarize", "input":
-                             {"values": {"memory_name": "TextToolMemory",
+                             {"values": {"memory_name": "ToolMemory",
                              "artifact_namespace":
                              "51d22a018a434904a5da3bb8d4f763f7"}}}
 [09/11/23 16:46:03] INFO     Subtask 8e0e918571544eeebf46de898466c48c